Last Updated on May 17, 2023 by Matt

 Folding mechanism

-There are mainly two kinds of folding scooters: ones where only the stem bar folds over the deck, and ones where the whole front part including the wheel folds down.
+There are two main types of folding scooters: those with a folding stem bar and those where the entire front part, including the wheel, folds down.

 Weight limit